-- Attacker: As for defining the attacker role's main behaviour, a simple heuristic algorithm is performed: With the information provided by the visual system, it is possible to estimate the gaps in the enemy goal, thus to determine a set of intervals in the goal to which the Attacker shall kick the ball in order to score.
+Attacker: As for defining the attacker role's main behaviour, a simple heuristic algorithm is performed:

+With the information provided by the visual system , it is possible to estimate the gaps in the enemy goal, thus to determine a set of intervals in the goal to which the Attacker shall kick the ball in order to score.
 The larger intervals middle point is set to be the target point.
 In order to avoid tilting, each target point has a lifespan.

 After being calculated the target point, it is applied the GoTo method to set the Attackers velocities in order to position the robot properly to shoot at the target point, whether the robot already has the ball possession or not.
-If the distance of the Attacker to the ball is close enough and the Attacker is as well positioned as desired, the Attacker robot is set to kick the ball. - Defender: The main strategy of the defense is to create a wall of robots.
+If the distance of the Attacker to the ball is close enough and the Attacker is as well positioned as desired, the Attacker robot is set to kick the ball.

+- Defender: The main strategy of the defense is to create a wall of robots.
 In order to accomplish that, the first robot assigned to the defense will occupy the intersection of the line, which connects the center of the goal and the ball, with the circle whose center is the middle of the goal and has a radius of r + l + d, where r is the radius of the robot, l is the distance from the goal to the beginning of the goal semicircle and d is the radius of that semicircle.
 Other robots assigned to the defense will alternatively occupy each side of the blockade along the circle previously stated with a distance of 2r from the closest robot.
-This will prevent the ball from reaching the goal because the wall of robots will always be in synchronization with the ball.
-In case the ball is close to the defense, the closest robot will leave his place and kick the ball in the direction of the other goal, preventing the other team of scoring. - Striker: The objective of the Striker is to accompany the Attacker and go after the ball in cases of rebound.
-In order to do that, the Striker stays a certain distance d behind the Attacker and on the other side of the field. - Goalkeeper: The main role of the Goalkeeper is to intercept the ball before it reaches the goal.
+This will prevent the ball from reaching the goal because the wall of robots will always be in synchronization with the ball. - Goalkeeper: The main role of the Goalkeeper is to intercept the ball before it reaches the goal.
 Therefore, when the enemy has ball control, the goalkeeper stays where the enemy robot, which has the ball, is looking at.
 If this position is outside the goal, it stays as close as possible to the goal end.
 If the enemy is not controlling the ball, yet the ball is moving towards our side (e.g. after a kick), the point where the ball would hit our goal is calculated and the goalkeeper is assigned there.
 If this point is outside the goal, it stays at as close as possible to the goal end.

-D. Control
+2.3 Control

-1) Obstacle Avoidance: In order to avoid collision with other robots, the Potential Field algorithm is used.
+Obstacle Avoidance In order to avoid collision with other robots, the Potential Field algorithm is used.
 (Further reading can be found at [7]) For every ally robot, it is computed the other robots' influence described by the potential field model.
 Furthermore, the ally robot's velocities are hence updated.
 Even though this algorithm doesn't guarantee the robot won't be trapped, it is simple to implement and it has been shown to be an efficient approach for obstacle avoidance in highly dynamic environments.